🦋Provide a water source such as a bird bath, shallow dish, fountain or pond. Butterflies prefer shallow water!

 Red Spotted Purple

-We have compiled our Top 10 Favorite Monarch Activities to do with kids that are sure to cure cabin fever!
-Many people are homeschooling their kids during this health crisis and these activities can easily be paired with a free online lesson plan to give an educational experience that they won't forget!
+We have compiled our favorite monarch activities to do with kids this Earth Day!
+These activities can easily be paired with free online lesson plans to give kids an educational experience that they won't forget!

 Start Milkweed from Seed